Vietnam Historical Trip. Day 1-2: Ho Chi Minh City

 There were varieties of sampan boats we've seen here

-We stopped for lunch at one of the authentic Vietnamese local food.
-Spring roll was wrapped with fresh cold vegetables served with fried freshwater fish.
+We stopped for lunch at one of the authentic Vietnamese local food places.
+The spring roll was wrapped with fresh cold vegetables and served with fried freshwater fish.
 The Vietnamese lunch was absolutely delicious!

 Had lunch at a very quaint restaurant and sumptuous meal

-We got back to our boat as the tour has ended up
+We got back to our boat as the tour has ended.

-Backed to the hotel in the evening, we had a Malay dishes at one of the nearby restaurant, before we called the day.
+Backed to the hotel in the evening, we had Malay dishes at one of the nearby restaurants before we called it a day.

 Sup campur dan daging masak lada hitam